ozchamo/YAKKO/README.md

 ```
 __________________________________________________________________________

  YAKKO: Yet Another KVM Konfigurator for Openshift (Ver.
-7.00)
+8.00)
 __________________________________________________________________________

 When NO CLUSTER is configured you can call:
-    yakko  (no params)    -> build a new cluster - just answer questions
+    yakko  (no params) -------------------------> build new cluster - just answer questions
-    yakko rebuildcluster  -> recreate the last cluster built
+    yakko rebuildcluster -----------------------> recreate the last cluster built
-    yakko buildfromtemplate <templatefile>
-                          -> build a cluster automatically from <templatefile>
+    yakko buildclusterfromtemplate <file/URL> --> build new cluster from file or URL
+    yakko buildclusterfromdefaults <#M> <#W> ---> build with all defaults, specifing only
+                                                  # of masters and # of workers

 When a CLUSTER IS CONFIGURED you can call:
     yakko  (no params)    -> show running cluster state and configuration
     yakko startcluster    -> startup or resume the cluster (same as yakko infra startcluster)
     yakko stopcluster     -> shutdown or suspend (in-memory) the cluster
-    yakko deletecluster   -> delete the running or stopped cluster (same as yakko infra deletecluster)
+    yakko deletecluster   -> delete the running or stopped cluster (same as yakko infra deletecluster) -
     yakko infra <options> -> make infrastructure changes offered by yakko (see below)
     yakko ops <options>   -> make operational changes offered by yakko (see below)